-English Church Architecture -
+English Church Architecture.

-GREAT CHISHILL, St. Swithin (TL 422 389) (November 2014 [sic])
+GREAT CHISHILL, St. Swithin (TL 422 389),

-(Bedrock: Upper Cretaceous, Upper Chalk)
+(Bedrock: Upper Cretaceous, Upper Chalk.)

 Finally, the church contains no furnishing or monuments of interest but there is a blank arch beneath the easternmost N. aisle window, that must once have housed an effigy.
-It carries a wide hollow and a wave moulding beneath a label and carved spandrels decorated with blank shields in quatrefoils and little daggers below and to the sides.
+It carries a wide hollow and a wave moulding beneath a label (rectangular dripstone), and has carved spandrels decorated with blank shields in quatrefoils and little daggers below and to the sides.